-8Th Annual HR Tech Saudi Summit Champions AI-Driven HR Transformation

 8th Annual HR Tech Saudi Summit Champions AI-driven HR Transformation

-RIYADH, SAUDI ARABIA, November 20, 2024 /EINPresswire / -- The 8th Annual HR Tech Saudi Summit, organised by QnA International, concluded successfully at Voco Riyadh, sparking insightful dialogues on the transformative power of Artificial Intelligence (AI) in human resources across the Kingdom.
-The event, themed 'Explainable AI (XAI): The Evolution of Talent and Technology' brought together 500 of Saudi Arabia's top HR and Tech leaders, including prominent executives from diverse industries, to share best practices and address key challenges shaping the future of work in Saudi Arabia.
+Riyadh, November 20th 2024: The 8th Annual HR Tech Saudi Summit, organised by QnA International, concluded successfully at Voco Riyadh, sparking insightful dialogues on the transformative power of Artificial Intelligence (AI) in human resources across the Kingdom.
+The event, themed ‘Explainable AI (XAI): The Evolution of Talent and Technology’ brought together 500 of Saudi Arabia’s top HR and Tech leaders, including prominent executives from diverse industries, to share best practices and address key challenges shaping the future of work in Saudi Arabia.

 International Keynote speaker from Canada, Dan Pontefract, who is a 5 times Award Winning author and a Leadership Strategist, captivated audiences with his insights on culture transformation, "This summit exemplifies what HR Tech conferences aspire to be.
 From AI discussions to enriching networking opportunities, the connections here are as dynamic as the topics.
 ‘Awesome and interactive’ are fitting words to describe the experience.
 I would rate it a solid 9.9—an unmissable event for anyone in the industry."